 Transduction of the cochlea

 The deflection of the stereocilia opens potassium channels.
 Potassium from the endolymph flows into the cell and depolarizes it.
-Thereafter calcium channels open and the calcium influx results in a glutamatergic synaptic transmission of the potential to the first neuron of the sound conduction system.
+Thereafter, calcium channels open, and the calcium influx results in a glutamatergic synaptic transmission of the potential to the first neuron of the sound conduction system.

 The auditory pathway

-Consequently, the auditory cortex receives information from both cochleae.
-This has a positive effect in case of unilateral injury of the auditory pathway and on directional hearing.
+Therefore, the auditory cortex receives information from both cochleae.
+This has a positive effect in the case of unilateral injury of the auditory pathway and on directional hearing.
 The primary auditory cortex is responsible for making us conscious of sounds.
 The meaningful connection to words or melodies takes place in the secondary auditory cortex.

-Structure of the vestibular apparate
+Structure of the Vestibular Apparatus

-Transduction of the vestibular apparatur
+Transduction of the vestibular apparatus

 The central vestibular system

-Example: If a person sitting in a chair is turned to the right, the sensory cells in the right semicircular duct are activated.
+Example: If a person sitting in a chair turns to the right, the sensory cells in the right semicircular duct are activated.
 They project via vestibular nuclei to the nuclei of the eye muscle and cause an eye movement to the left.
 Vision stabilization follows.
 The fast return movement is mediated centrally and follows the turning movement.

 Structure and function of the olfactory mucosa